madpilot78/inertia-test/README.md

 - The `useForm` method fails to read its own properties.

-Same workaround as before (adding `import 'vue'`) makes the issue disappear.
+Same workaround as above (adding `import 'vue'`) makes the issue disappear.